 To say MOST new travelers struggle would be a major understatement.

-In addition, as mentors to over 500+ new traveling therapists, we have heard these all too often from new travelers who contact us only after-the-fact.
+In addition, mentoring over 500+ new traveling therapists, I have heard these all too often from new travelers who contact me only after-the-fact.

 It’s as if it comes with the territory (until now).